 The training contract

 The training contract is the final stage of the qualifying process and involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
-The training contract period is for two years although it can be reduced by up to six months if you have suitable and relevant previous legal experience.
+The training contract period is for two years although it can be reduced if you have gained suitable and relevant previous legal experience.

 See our training contract page for further information.